HOUSING CONTRACT AND TERMS OF OCCUPANCY (Updated as of April 8, 2015)

 DATES OF OCCUPANCY

-This housing contract is in effect until terminated by the university or written cancellation by student accompanied by written university acceptance.
+Part A This housing contract is in effect until terminated by the University or written cancellation by student accompanied by written university acceptance.

-The student understands and agrees that the housing contract is for a space in the residence halls and not for a specific room or building.
-In consideration of the assignment of the room, the student agrees to pay the university the appropriate charge for that type of room.
+Part B The student understands and agrees that the housing contract is for a space in the residence halls and not for a specific room or building.
+In consideration of the assignment of the room, the student agrees to pay the University the appropriate charge for that type of room.

 GENERAL TERMS AND CONDITIONS